Amani sunbird: Migration and breeding

 In 2006 surveys were run, these surveys found the Amani sunbird in cultivated areas.
-Even though they were found in a cultivated area, the said area was no more than 800 m from the forest where the bird inhabited.
+Even though they were found in a cultivated area, said area was no more than 800 m from the forest where the bird inhabited.
 This bird's breeding season occurs from May to June and September to December.

 Conservation status

 As of July 27 2020 the Amani sunbird was declared a threatened species by the IUCN Red list, with only 1,500-7,000 mature individuals alive.
 Their population is steadily decreasing, while also losing many of their mature individuals as of 2024.
 The generational lifespan as of 2024 is 2.6 years.
 The Amani sunbird was declared an endangered species by the IUCN Red List in 2020.
-The IUCN Redlist states that the amani sunbird has only 2-5 locations left as of 2020.
+The IUCN Redlist states that the Amani sunbird has only 2-5 locations left as of 2020.
 The Amani sunbird is a species that is expiring.